AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Example:

-If your brand appears in rankings, guides, industry articles and has well-described product categories, AI may have more reasons to mention it.
+If your brand shows up in rankings, guides, industry articles and has well-described product categories, AI can have more reasons to mention it.

-On the other hand, if the competition appears in many sources and your brand doesn’t, the model may recommend the competition more often.
+But if your competitors appear in many sources and your brand doesn’t, the model may recommend the competition more often.

 Sources help you understand why the competition might show up more often than your brand.